To orient your entire strategy, identify the political purpose of your campaign.

 This political purpose ‘anchors’ your campaign: it tells people what you are concerned about so that you can clearly identify allies, opponents and third parties.
 Your political purpose is a statement of what you will have achieved when you have successfully completed your strategy.

-Here are twenty-four examples of a political purpose:
+Here are twenty-seven examples of a political purpose:

 To halt violence against [children and/or women] in [your town/city/country].